Dongzhi Festival: Traditional activities

 Old traditions also require people with the same surname or from the same clan to gather at their ancestral temples to worship on this day.
 There is always a grand reunion dinner following the sacrificial ceremony.

-Another tradition is eating hot pot.
+Other traditional foods include hot pot and wontons.
+Shuijiao dumplings are popular in northern China.

 The festive food is also a reminder that celebrators are now a year older and should behave better in the coming year.
-Even today, many Chinese around the world, especially the elderly, still insist that one is "a year older" right after the Dongzhi celebration instead of waiting for the lunar new year.
+Even today, many Chinese around the world, especially the elderly, still insist that one is "a year older" right after the Dongzhi celebration instead of waiting for the Chinese New Year.

 In Taiwan

-The Dongzhi Festival is also very important to Taiwanese people.
+In Taiwan, like in the culturally related province of Fujian, Dongzhi is a day for spending time with families and making offerings to ancestors.
 It is also a tradition for Taiwanese to eat tangyuan on this day.
 They also use the festive food as an offering dish to worship the ancestors.

-In accordance with Taiwanese history, many people take some of the tangyuan that have been used as offerings and stick them on the back of the door or on windows and tables and chairs.
-These "empowered" tangyuan supposedly serve as protective talismans to keep evil spirits away from children.

 As well as following some of the customs practiced on mainland China, the people of Taiwan have a unique custom of offering nine-layer cakes as a ceremonial sacrifice to worship their ancestors.
 These cakes are made using glutinous rice flour in the shape of a chicken, duck, tortoise, pig, cow, or sheep, and then steamed in different layers of a pot.
 These animals all signify auspiciousness in Chinese tradition.

 Many people take invigorating tonic foods during this particular winter festival.
 To the Taiwanese, winter is a time when most physical activities should be limited and you should eat well to nourish your body.
 This practice follows the habits shown by many animals which follow the law of nature and hibernate throughout winter months to rejuvenate and to preserve life.
 In order to fight cold temperatures, it is necessary to eat more fatty and meaty foods during winter when your body can better absorb the rich and nutritional foods at this time due to a slower metabolic rate.

 Since Dongzhi is the "extreme of winter", Taiwanese regard it as the best time of the year to take tonic foods.
 Some of the most widely popular winter tonic foods enjoyed by Taiwanese to fight cold and strengthen the body's resistance are mutton hot pot and ginger duck hot pot.
 Other foods like chicken, pork, and abalone are also common ingredients used in making tonic foods with nurturing herbs such as ginseng, deer horn, and the fungus cordyceps.